awbla/awbla-student-workflow/content/1-scanning.md

     {% include figure.html img="CE_B76_F4-7-front-001.jpg" alt="intro image here" caption="" width="100%" %}

-    Please include the whole color bar and DO NOT crop it as shown here.
+    Please include the whole color bar and DO NOT crop it.
-    Replacement image to come.

 - Images should be scanned at **600 dpi** and should be at least **6,000 pixels** on the long edge.
 This measurement is located at the bottom left of the preview panel.
 The color filter should be set to ‘none’.
 Make sure all your settings match as shown below: